 Having described your character’s obsession, you will now pick their first identity:

-- Describe a brief headline for the identity (such as Solemn Weekend Instructional Coordinator).
+- Describe a brief headline for the identity (such as Over-imaginative Weekend Retail Supervisor).

 - Outline some examples of when it comes into play (usage conditions for supernatural identities or Of course I can examples for mundane identities).